archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/README.md

 ## Status and Network Coordinates of nodes

-Beacon Chains also contain network status of the nodes where the public key starts by the Beacon Chain subset.
+Beacon Chains also contains network status of the nodes where the public key starts by the Beacon Chain subset.

 The storage nodes in each subset is in charge of:
-- check the node availabilities
+- checking the node availabilities
-- gather networking information such as latency, bandwidth
+- gathering networking information such as latency, bandwidth

 At the end of the day, a transaction is formed as well and a last transaction is computed to generate a summary of node availability and network coordinates